alisihab/OpenZaakBrug/docs/deployment/README.md

 In case nginx requires some adjustments the config file can be found in _/etc/nginx/conf.d/_.
 Do not forget to restart nginx after making changes (```systemctl restart nginx```)

+## Asked questions

+#### Docker volumes

+	In het update script zie ik: -v /root/config:/home/config -v data-debug:/home/data.
+Waar kan ik de data-debug folder vinden?
+Zit niet onder /root zo te zien, maar waar dan wel?

+	The former will mount the folder in the host machine to the docker container and the latter(data-debug) is the name of the volume.
+It will keep the persisted data in /home/data folder in the docker container.
+Available volumes can be seen by executing the command:  docker volume ls